 Decoding Insurtech Lingo

 Not a computer scientist or seriously tech savvy?
-That doesn’t mean you can’t grasp concepts like artificial intelligence (AI) and machine learning and how they can operate in the insurance space.
+That doesn’t mean you can’t grasp concepts like artificial intelligence (AI) and machine learning and how they can operate in an insurance organization.
 To help explain these terms and their applications, let’s first start by defining them, then look at use cases in everyday life as well as insurance workflows.

 What is Artificial Intelligence?